 Fancy, ready made curtains can be extremely expensive for what you actually get.
 But what if we told you that you can not only make curtains but make designer curtains right at home.
 If you have a sewing machine and can sew a straight line, that’s all the skill you need for this!
 And what more, you can make these curtains from your bed sheets- either good condition old ones or some picked up from sale counters.

 Using bed sheets for making curtains allows you to match and coordinate your window coverings with your bedroom decor without burning money on custom-made curtains.
-Bedsheets are also one of the least expensive ways to buy a wide fabric.
+It can also a way to reuse those bedsheets you’ve been wanting to give away.
 And, the best news of all is you don’t have to be a professional sewer to make functional curtains.
 Use a few interior decorator’s tricks to turn sheets into curtains without having pro skills in sewing, all you need to know is how to sew straight lines.
 And, if you are not really into sewing at all, we will try to give you a couple of alternatives as well.

 How to Make Curtains out of your own Bed sheets